 Sonya is a proud Aboriginal woman from Narranderra, NSW and the eldest daughter of Barry and Marion Christian (a Wiradjury woman).
 She previously worked at the Greater Western Aboriginal Medical Service (formerly the Daruk Aboriginal Medical Service) for over 25 years and in many roles including that of Registered Nurse.

 Sonya joins KRMC as a Credentialed Diabetes Educator and will be assisting Aboriginal and non-Aboriginal patients manage their condition.

 Tristan is a proud Dunghutti Man who has lived in western Sydney his whole life.

 He joins KRMC with a wealth of experience in community roles, including in Aboriginal health, as a Project Support Officer with the PHN, as a member of the ITC Team and as a Family Partnership Worker with WACS.
 He also has experience in child protection and as an early learning educator in child services.

 As an Aboriginal Outreach Worker, Tristan's role will be wide-reaching.
 Among other things, he will support KRMC's Doctors, Nurses and Aboriginal Health Team in working with Western Sydney ITC to develop an integrated approach to addressing the health needs of our Aboriginal and Torres Strait Islander patients; he will identify barriers to medical services and implement strategies to overcome these barriers; and he will use his strong community ties to promote the importance of health management.

 Christine is a Wiradjuri woman, born in Wellington, NSW.
 She has worked in the medical industry for 28 years and at KRMC is a Receptionist and a member of the Corporate Health Service team.

-Vanessa is a member of the KRMC Aboriginal Advisory Committee and also sits on the Woodcroft Festival Committee.
+Christine is a member of the KRMC Aboriginal Advisory Committee and also sits on the Woodcroft Festival Committee.